What are the benefits of traditional IRAs?

 Depending on your income and tax situation, you can invest in either or both of these accounts.
 Learn more about traditional vs. Roth IRAs to determine which might work best for you.

-No, an IRA is not an investment itself—it‘s a special kind of container that holds your investments.
+An IRA is not an investment itself—it’s a special kind of container that holds your interest-gaining investments.

 In general, you can include almost any type of investment in a traditional IRA—from bonds to mutual funds and exchange-traded funds (ETFs).
 When it comes to taking investment risk (to seek greater rewards), you can design your IRA to be as conservative or aggressive as you like.